 In the area now known as Hunt Club Woods, the land the FDC bought for the Southern Corridor (in green above) was a bit to the north of Gréber's recommendation.
 The land was then owned by Margaret and Kenneth Dowler, whose ancestors had bought it from the estate of Dr. O'Connor about 1883.
 Ossian Hall seems to have been replaced by a two-story brick building about 1920; its address was 3596 Old Riverside Drive when it in turn was demolished shortly after 1998 as part of the re-alignment of Riverside Drive.

 Another Gréber recommendation was that railways be eliminated from the center of the city, to reduce both the noise and pollution of coal-burning steam locomotives and the dozens of level crossings of various railways throughout the city.
-Ottawa Central Railway built the Walkley Line that forms our northern border in 1953, naming the west end Wass Junction after the FDC engineer who negotiated it, and diverted freight trains along it to implement that recommendation.
-The line is now owned by CN and carries only a weekly train to Arnprior.
+The CNR built the Walkley Line that forms our northern border in 1953, naming the west end Wass Junction after the FDC engineer who negotiated it, and diverted freight trains along it to implement that recommendation.
+The line now carries only a weekly train to Arnprior.

 The 6th edition, above, was the first to be based on the new technology of stereo aerial photos using the Analytical Plotter developed at the NRC Montreal Road laboratories; they were taken in 1955.
 The stone quarry east of McCarthy road that provided aggregate for the building of the Queensway is shown for the first time as an indentation in the bluff.
 The extent of the sand quarry used by businesses along the Rideau Waterway and by the CNR is clear.
 Hunt Club Creek appears for the first time on a map; it includes the ca.1950 DND cut through the limestone ridge at the north-east corner of the golf course land, but not the extension south of Hunt Club Road.